cdk8s-team/cdk8s-plus/dev/design-proposals/hpa-v2.md

   </summary>
   <br/>

-  _Nice and short, but not so self-evident._
+  _✅Nice and short :x:not so self-evident._

   ```ts
   declare const bookstoreApi: Deployment;